Narrative Theology:

 — Hildegard von Bingen

 Context means recovering the invisible scaffolding of history—the geopolitical, linguistic, and ritual dynamics of the underside of history.
-Through interdisciplinary research and original language study, we avoid “hallucinating meaning” and find the specific political and existential counter-claims the text was designed to make.
+Through interdisciplinary research and original language study, we avoid hallucinating meaning and find the specific claims the Text was intending to make.

-Story is the architecture of revelation where genre and language function as spiritual formation that teaches you how to hear.
-Misreading the form—treating a poem as a manual—leads to a fundamental misreading of the theology, as original terms like chesed and ekklesia name a reality far deeper than our modern translations.
+Story is the architecture of revelation, where genre and language function as spiritual formation that teaches you how to hear.
+Misreading the form leads to a fundamental misreading of the theology.
+Original terms like chesed and ekklesia name a reality different than our modern assumptions.

 Inhabiting the Drama